 Loss of prosperity - this is a fear that concerns many people, not only in Germany.

 Read more about the shift from the distant riders to riding the storm here: ( The individual )

 Breaking news: A long-lost classic makes an appearance:

 Many have recognised this and have already changed their behaviour or attitude.
 Just as many ignore everything, hope that the cup will pass them by, bury their heads in the sand.

 A few turn on full throttle.
 Extra.
 Because there is only one life.
 Theirs.
 And then there are a few who turn every crisis into a success.

 This is post-modernity.
 It is determined by plurality.

-Plurality allows for different forms of knowledge and patterns of action.
-This is quite contrary to the great meta-narratives of modernity, which aimed at a unity of knowledge and a uniform truth.
-But is that still true today?
-Can these different life plans be realised at all?
-Doesn't it just remain a promise?
+This is quite contrary to the great metanarratives of modernity, which aimed at a unity of knowledge and a unified truth.
+But how exactly is this today?
+Can these different ways of life be realised at all?
+Does it not remain just another new promise?

-Is there diversity of opinion and a culture of debate?
+Is there really diversity of opinion and a culture of debate today?

-Because the struggle for resources and power has its roots in our own, single, individual greed.
+The storm is thus also a symbol of the question and definition of happiness and contentment.
 The more unjust and chaotic the world becomes, the clearer it becomes how polarised we are.
 We lack a common assessment of the situation.